blueskyletters/blueskyletters.github.io/_posts/2019-12-18-first-post.md

 - First post

 ---
-Welcome to our blog!
+ Hi there!

 As humble artists, we try to bring universality to our works, be it in words or sketches.

 We believe in creativity.
 We believe that faith, bravery and hard work can create wonders.
 We believe in dreams that come true.
 And all this lead by passion.

 Welcome, all.